MeetDOD/DSA/README.md

 This is my self paced DSA repo for practice various problems and basic for my college interview preparation.
 The language used is C++.
+Company targeted Infosys, Tcs, Zeus Learning.